RunestoneInteractive/RunestoneServer/docker/README.rst

 inside it.
 If you do need to modify a built image, you can either `shell into the built container <Shelling Inside>`_ to make changes or rebuild the image.

 When this completes, **log out then back in** (reboot if using a VM) to update your group membership.
-Next, ``cd web2py/applications/runestone``.
+Next, ``cd RunestoneServer``.

 .. note::

-    All future commands should be run in the ``web2py/applications/runestone`` directory unless instructions specify otherwise.
+    All future commands should be run in the ``RunestoneServer`` directory unless instructions specify otherwise.

 .. note:: VirtualBox